How we iterated fast and proved initial traction for Nango without building the actual product

 Our learning: Don’t give up and focus on the positioning

 If you are a startup founder, indie hacker or aspiring entrepreneur struggling to find product-market fit: Don’t give up just because your positioning does not resonate immediately.
 Don’t lose track of the problem you want to solve.
 Keep gathering insights & iterate on your positioning accordingly.
+Use Fillout forms builder to easily gather interest from prospects.
 When you find a positioning that works it is a signal that is hard to miss.
 And hopefully a source of huge joy.

 If you would like to talk to us, or think there is anything we can help you with, please reach out on our Slack community: We love to help other founders whenever we can.